MatteoGabriele/vue-i18n-manager/README.md

 ```

 ## Page transitions
-The language needs to be defined as a parameter of the route, to avoid typing it everytime, which you can still do using the **langUrlPrefix** computed value in the VuexStore getters, is possible to wrap the route object in the **$localize** method like so
+The language needs to be defined as a parameter of the route, to avoid typing it every time, which you can still do using the **langUrlPrefix** computed value in the VuexStore getters, is possible to wrap the route object in the **$localize** method like so
 ```js
 <router-link :to="$localize({ name: 'home' })"></router-link>
 ```